-THE HOME SECRETARY.-Mr. Sotlieron Esteourt in acknowledging his re-election for South Wilts, defended the Government in the course they had pursued as to the dissolution.
+THE HOME SECRETARY .- Mr. Sotheron Estcourt in acknowledging his re-election for South Wilts, defended the Government in the course they had pursued as to the dissolution.
 Having spoken on reform and the ballot, he, like his brother ministers, of course, touched upon the war question.
-He said, the British Government had been like a mutual friend, attempting-he allowed in vain-to prevent two bullying fellows who were determined to have a scratch at each other, from fighting.
-Austria and France had clearly resolved to have a turn at each other; and probably their military forces, the result of peace, had at last got to such a head that they could not keep them down; 500,000 men realy for strife was too great a power for the Executive of either country to keep in order.
+He said. the British Government had been like a mutual friend, attempting-he allowed in vain-to prevent two bullying fellows who were determined to have a. scratch at each other, from fighting.
+Austria and France had clearly resolved to have a turn at each other ; and probably their military forces, the result of peace, had at last got to such a head that they could not keep them down; 500,000 men ready for strife was too great a power for the Executive of either country to keep in order.
 Bur although we might all agree, and he believed we did, as to the folly, the wickedness, and the shame of a general European war, what was our duty as Englishmen?
 Our first duty was to do our best to part the combatants; our second, to be well prepared to repel aggression.
-Living as we did with angry passion. all around us, there was only one course by which we could hope to preserve our independence, our property, our lives, and all that we hold dear,that was to be well prepared, not for aggression, but for defence.
+Living as we did with angry passion; all around us, there was only one course by which we could hope to preserve our independence, our property, our lives, and all that we hold dear,-and that was to be well prepared, not for aggression, but for defence.
 The Ministers had, as far as possible, taken care our means of defence should not be wanting, and since the period at which Lord Derby took office, the available effective navy of this country had been exactly doubled in amount.
-Among other things, he would take that public opportunity of saying, that if in that county and in any others there were any gallant spirits ready to enrol themselves in rifle corps, or similar volunteer bodies, the Government would be glad to receive the assurance of their willingness to do so, and, as far as they were concerned and as Parliament would sanction the measure, they would be glad to afford them countenance and goodwill.
+Among other things, he would take that public opportunity of

+THE SOLICITOR-GENERAL.-At the re-election of Sir H. Cairns, at Belfast, the learned and hon. gentlewillingness to do so, and, as far as they were concerned and as Parliament would sanction the measure, they would be glad to afford them countenance and good will.

-SIR JAMES GRAHAM, M.P.-At Carlisle the ex-minister thought it necessary to make a kind of apology for the supposed change in his political sentiments.
+Sin JAMES GRAHAM, M.P.-At Carlisle the exminister thought it necessary to make a kind of apology for the supposed change in his political sentiments.
 "Something," he observed, "is said about change of opinion.
 The last half century has been the period of my active life.
-Within that period all has changed around me.
+Within that period all has changed force and the first of all has changed around me.
 I have seen the face of nature changed.
 I have seen morasses converted into dry ground.
-I have seen desert wastes in the country now teeming with golden harvests.
-I have seen grass supplanting heather and running up to the tops of our highest hills.
-I have seen night turned into day in our cities and dwellings by the sid of cars.
-There are the second dwellings by the aid of gas.
+1 have seen desert wastes in the country now teeming with golden harvests.
+I have . seen grass supplanting heather and running up to the tops of our highest hills.
+I have seen night turned into day in our cities and dwellings by the aid of gas.
 I have seen time and distance all but annihilated by the locomotive power of steam by sea and land.
-I have seen the electric telegraph conveying from pole to pole the intercourse of man by a spark stolen, as it were, from Heaven.
+I have seen the electric telegraph convoying from pole to pole the intercourse of man by a spark stolen, as it were, from Heaven.
 I have seen mighty monarchies fall; I have seen Republics founded on their ruins crumbling to dust.
-I have seen despotic tyrannics arise and fall.
-And shall man, frail man, amid all these changes of nature and policy, alone stand inproveble, unaltered in his policy, alone stand inhmovable, unaltered in his opinions, and say he is unchanged ?"
+I have seen despatie two publics and full.
+And shall seen despotie tyrannics arise and full.
+And shall man, frail man, amid all these changes of nature and policy, alone stand immovable, unaltered in his opinions, and say he is unchanged ?"